If you’ve had the flu, you probably remember the awful, sudden symptoms like high fever, muscle aches and pains, headache and persistent cough.

 - People with diabetes, particularly those using insulin who develop difficult-to-control glucose levels, should contact their physician at first symptoms of the flu.

-- Those who are immunocompromised should alert their physician of their flu symptoms.
+- Those with weakened immune systems should alert their physician of their flu symptoms.

-- Those experiencing an increasing shortness of breath, such as people who have chronic asthma or heart failure, should go to an emergency room for treatment.
+- Those experiencing an increasing shortness of breath, especially people with chronic asthma or heart failure, should go to an emergency room for treatment.